roriholm/roriholm.github.io/content/_counting/rudiments.md

   * ## Questions

-      $$\cdot$$ You decide you feel silly if you're wearing only 1 toe ring.
+      * You decide you feel silly if you're wearing only 1 toe ring.
 How many possibilities do we have if we exclude single-element subsets?

 # Combinations